emard/galaga-f32c/README.md

 They won't fire a single missile until first of them is killed...

-But as the game is incomplete, the above is currently only a TODO.
-Aliens are shooting harmless bullets, the player ship can't shoot or move...

 # Technical details

 On f32c the block graphics is not used, although it could be done with